jonathan-portillo/todo-frontend/README.md

 ## Status

+- Forgot to mention next step is to update the notes of the task.
+Hopefully it isnt as tedius as it was to update the title.
+I have a bit of perspective this time around.
 - I can offically update titles.
 It looks a bit sloppy but it works for just need to do some clean up on styling.
 While I was at it I fixed the flex box issue with the note boxes only going straight down the page and not wrapping.
 That's was a simple fix, looking away at the code and coming back is what really helped out there.
 - Updating tasks work, now updating notes
 - Started on working on updating tasks and notes